-“Prebiotic” was originally defined as a “non-digestible food ingredient that beneficially affects the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon, and thus improves host health.
-Scientists researching the value of prebiotics in treating disease conditions have more recently described a prebiotic as a selectively fermented ingredient that, when fermented (digested) by gut microbiota, allows specific changes, both in the composition and/or activity in the microbiome that confers benefits upon the host’s well-being and health.”
-To be a prebiotic, the food ingredient must:
+“Prebiotic” was originally defined as a “non-digestible food ingredient that beneficially affects the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon, and thus improves host health."
+Scientists researching the value of prebiotics in treating disease conditions have more recently described a prebiotic as a selectively fermented ingredient that, when fermented (ie digested) by gut microbiota, allows specific changes, both in the composition and/or activity in the microbiome that confers benefits upon the host’s well-being and health.
+More simply: prebiotics are fiber.

-- Resist digestion processes in the stomach and intestine
+1. Resist digestion processes in the stomach and intestine

-- Be digestible (fermentable) by the GI microbiota
+2. Be digestible (fermentable) by the GI microbiota

-How Do I Eat More Prebiotic Foods?
+So How Do I Get More Prebiotic Foods Into My Daily Diet?

-- Eat more fiber rich plant foods, which have a prebiotic effect.
+1. First, eat more plants, which have a beneficial prebiotic effect.
 Nutritionists have spoken of the need for fiber in a healthy diet for years.
-“Dietary fiber” is historically defined as “a carbohydrate that does not contribute much in the way of food energy (calories), even though it is often included in the calculation of total food energy just as though it were a sugar.
+Dietary fiber is defined as, "a carbohydrate that does not contribute much in the way of food energy (calories), even though it is often included in the calculation of total food energy just as though it were a sugar."
 Further contemporary research shows that although fiber may not translate directly into calories through our own digestion processes, fiber provides a nutrient base for our gut flora to grow and thrive.